etringer/igp/README.md

 set the x-axis to the next full year

 _3w_
-set the x-axis to 3 weeks from the current start time
+set the x-axis to 3 weeks surrounding the center time

 _2d_
-set the x-axis to 2 days from the current start time
+set the x-axis to 2 days surrounding the center time

 _6m_
-set the x-axis to 6 months from the current start time
+set the x-axis to 6 months surrounding the center time

 _0.25y_
-set the x-axis to 0.25 years from the current start time
+set the x-axis to 0.25 years surrounding the center time

 _s2008-6_
 set the x-axis start time to be June 1, 2008